 On February 15th 1775, Cardinal Giovanni Angelo Braschi was elected Pope.
 Taking the name Pius VI, he reigned for almost twenty-five years, the longest pontificate to-date.
-He died in the French town of Valence on August 29th, 1799.
+He died, a prisoner of Napoleon, in the French town of Valence on August 29th, 1799.

-The coat of arms of Pius VI comprises three stars atop some lilies; the latter are being buffeted by a strong wind.
-His motto was Floret in domo domini (It flourishes in the house of the Lord).
+The coat of arms of Pius VI comprises three stars atop a cluster of lilies; the latter are being buffeted by a strong wind.
+His motto was Floret in Domo Domini (It flourishes in the house of the Lord).

 Search Walks in Rome: